 The media showered him with epithets.
 They called him a "professional liar," "the author of more hoaxes than any other man living," "Munchausen Mulhattan," and the "liar-laureate of the world."
 He was also widely known by his pseudonym, "Orange Blossom."

-Mulhattan apparently concocted his hoaxes purely for the thrill of deceiving the media.
+However, there's one big difference between Mulhattan and the modern purveyors of fake news.
+The stories that clutter Facebook and Twitter are created in order to make money through ad revenue.
+But Mulhattan made nothing from his tales.
+He concocted them purely for the thrill of deceiving the media.
 He would send his stories to newspaper offices, and editors would usually accept them without question.
 Many editors probably realized the stories were false, but printed them anyway, knowing that they were amusing and would boost circulation.
-An article about Mulhattan in the Syracuse Sunday Herald that ran in December, 1900 stated, "He never made a cent by his lies and in ordinary business affairs he spoke the truth, but he had a mania for giving misinformation to the newspaper and indulged himself in the mania to the injury of his other business."
+An article about Mulhattan in the Syracuse Sunday Herald (Dec.
+1900) stated, "He never made a cent by his lies and in ordinary business affairs he spoke the truth, but he had a mania for giving misinformation to the newspaper and indulged himself in the mania to the injury of his other business."

 Despite the remark about his hoaxes causing injury to his business, the opposite is probably true.
 His fame as a hoaxer seems to have aided his career as a salesman, because it gave him the reputation of being a man who could convince anyone of anything.

 Mulhattan himself claimed his hoaxes were a journalistic innovation, which he called "novelistic journalism."
 He compared planting a false story in a newspaper to writing a novel in 1000 words but he boasted that his "novels" were read by a million people ten hours after he had written them.
 He said in an 1883 interview, "Nobody is hurt by my little novels; nobody's morals are corrupted, and all are entertained and sometimes instructed."